ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.markdown

 banner:
 bottomline:
 author:
 abstract: Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
-This is the architect, who fulfills a task for the delivery team and whose rights and duties in context of the Scrum process are being reflected in this article.
+This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.
 ---
 This text was first published in OBJEKTspektrum, issue 4/2011, under the title [„Scrum und Architektur, konzeptionelle Integrität im Scrum Prozess“][schneider2011].
 I have enhanced and translated the initial document to publish it here.

 Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
-This is the architect, who fulfills a task for the delivery team and whose rights and duties in context of the Scrum process are being reflected in this article.
+This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.

 Iterations
 ---